Adoptee Rights

 Now, we all know that a birth certificate is a very important legal form of identity needed at various times throughout one’s life for many reasons such as getting a driver’s license or a passport or getting married and the states, in their supreme wisdom, do issue adopted children another birth certificate for them to use.
 This is called the amended birth certificate of the ABC.
 On it, depending on what your states artistic license, the adoptive parents are frequently listed as giving birth to the child in the city of which they live, but which the child was not born in.
 It works for getting into school and getting married.
 It might or might not work if the government ever goes for that whole ID law since they frequently look different than the standard OBC, but as a parent it will serve you well.

-Adoptees are often denied:
+Adoptees are can be denied:

-• Health Insurance approval for genetic testing
+- Health Insurance approval for genetic testing

-• The Civil Rights to access their OBC
+- The Civil Rights to access their OBC

 Adoptees are the only group of US citizens denied access to their OBC( besides those in the witness protection program).
 It truly is a form of discrimination as the adoptee has no way of choosing the circumstances of their birth, relinquishment and adoption, but the circumstances of their birth is held against them long into adulthood.